How to Make a Book Trailer: 4 Must Haves

 You also may want to use something you’re already familiar with.
 If you already have iMovie, for example, and you use it all the time for YouTube and you know it really well, that may be your best bet.

-Much in the way that you should read a ton of books to become a better writer, you should also watch a ton of book trailers to get better at making them.
+Much in the way that you should read a ton of books to become a better writer, you should also watch a ton of book trailers to get better of how to make a book trailer.

 Doing this will help you get a sense of what book trailers should look like, how they play out, and what viewers will expect from yours.